amartincolby/Rust-Quick-Guide/README.md

     }

     /* Notice how the `Some()` is unpacked and its contents are given an identifier?
-Options were common enough to be included in the language, so specialized syntax was also included for consuming them: the `if let`. `if let` allows for the `None` case to be silently ignored.
-If you delete the `None` part of the above `match`, you will get an error because the match cases are not exhaustive. */
+Seems a bit heavy, no?
+The Rust team agrees.
+Options were common enough to earn inclusion in the language, and as such specialized syntax was also included for consuming them: the `if let`.

+    `if let` allows for the `None` case to be silently ignored.
+If you delete the `None` part of the above `match`, you will get an error because the match cases are not exhaustive.
+You _must_ handle all possible cases. */

     if let Some(x) = possible_answer {
         println!("There is an answer and it is {x}!")